Mini cows for your mini farm.

 Mini Scottish Highland

 Scottish Highland cows are known best for their luscious locks.
 When they are entered into shows at fairs their handlers are even known to oil and blow-dry their hair.
-Miniature Highland cows are well adapted to cold weather, they are a hardy breed, and their small size makes them great little pets who often love to cuddle.
+Miniature Highland cattle are well adapted to cold weather, they are a hardy breed, and their small size makes them great little pets who often love to cuddle.

 It is up to you to do your research on quality miniature cattle breeders and farms, but the good news is that there are plenty of them here in the United States for you to choose from.
 Reference the International Miniature Cattle registry for more info on where to find these miniature bovines.
 By the time you realize, and once you win the lottery, you'll have the sweetest little mini farm!
 Just be sure to invite us over.